cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

 Cypress look different than regular sessions.
 You'll see a darker theme around the chrome of the browser.
 You'll always be able to visually distinguish these.

-<DocsImage src="/img/guides/cypress-browser-chrome.png" alt="Cypress Browser with darker chrome" ></DocsImage>
+<DocsImage src="/img/guides/launching-browsers/v10/cypress-browser-chrome.png" alt="Cypress Browser with darker chrome"></DocsImage>

 ## Troubleshooting